Cacodylic acid: History

 "The smell of this body produces instantaneous tingling of the hands and feet, and even giddiness and insensibility...
 It is remarkable that when one is exposed to the smell of these compounds the tongue becomes covered with a black coating, even when no further evil effects are noticeable".

 His work in this field led to an increased understanding of the methyl group.

 Cacodyl oxide, ((CH3)2As)2O, is often considered the first organometallic compound to be prepared synthetically.

-Cacodylic acid and its salts were incorporated into herbicides by large variety of manufacturers under numerous brand names.
+Cacodylic acid and its salts were incorporated into herbicides by a large variety of manufacturers under numerous brand names.
 APC Holdings Corp. sold cacodylic acid and its salts under the Phytar brand name.
-The variety used in Vietnam (as Agent Blue) was Phytar 560G.
-"Agent Blue," a mixture of cacodylic acid and sodium cacodylate was used during the Vietnam War as a defoliant.
+The variety Phytar 560G, a mixture of cacodylic acid and sodium cacodylate, was used during the Vietnam War as a defoliant under the name "Agent Blue".

 Reactions

 Cacodylic acid is a weak acid with a pKa of around 6.25.